Carlos Ponce (album)

-Carlos Ponce is the debut studio album released by Carlos Ponce.
-It was produced by Emilio Estefan and Kike Santander.
-The album was promoted by its lead singles "Rezo" and "Decir Adios", both of which topped the Hot Latin Songs and Latin Pop Airplay charts in the United States.
-At the 1999 Billboard Latin Music Awards, it won Pop Album by a New Artist and was nominated for Pop Album of the Year by a Male Artist, but lost to Vuelve by Ricky Martin.
+Carlos Ponce is the eponymous debut studio album recorded by the Puerto Rican-American entertainer, singer-songwriter and actor Carlos Ponce, The album witch released by EMI Latin on June 2, 1998 (see 1998 in music).
+The album witch produced by Emilio Estefan, Jr., Kike Santander, Randall M. Barlow, Pablo Flores, Freddy Piñeiro, Jr., José Miguel Velásquez and Juan Vicente Zambrano.
+The album was promoted by its lead singles "Rezo" and "Decir Adios", both of which topped the Hot Latin Tracks and Latin Pop Airplay charts in the United States.
+At the 1999 Billboard Latin Music Awards, it won Pop Album by a New Artist and was nominated for Pop Album of the Year by a Male Artist, but lost to Vuelve (1998) by Ricky Martin.